codewithtrey/AutoEase/README.md

 - **_Service API_**: RESTful API to handle automobile service appointments.
 - **_Service Poller_**: Poller to poll the **Inventory API** for manufacturer, vehiclemodel and automobile.
-- **Django**: Backend models, views, urls.
+- **Django**: Backend models, views, and urls.
 Views have complete CRUD functions for service appointments and technicians.
 Settings edited to ensure Django app and project are linked, and added CORS permissions.
 - **Inventory** **API**: Provides **Manufacturer**, **VehicleModel** and **Automobile** RESTful API endpoints.
 - **Database**: PostgreSQL database that holds the data of all microservices.
 - **React**: React-based front-end application to interact with services.

-- Class components were utilized to create Service appointments, list service appointments, list service history, and create a technician.
+- Class components were utilized to create Service appointments, list service appointments, list service history, and create technicians.

 ## Sales microservice

 - **_Sales API_**: RESTful API to handle automobile sales
 - **_Sales Poller_**: Poller to poll the Inventory API to get the automobiles and append the automobileVO
-- **DJANGO**: Beackend models, views and urls.
+- **DJANGO**: Backend models, views and urls.
 Views with completed CRUD functions.

-- All forms and lists created in react with functional components
+- All forms and lists created in eact with functional components

 # Getting the app running